idekerlab/cellmaps_ppidownloader/docs/usage.rst

     If set, certain log files will not be created.

 - ``--verbose`` or ``-v``
     Increases the verbosity of the logger to standard error for log messages in this module.
-The levels are as follows:
+This flag stacks, so each additional ``-v`` raises verbosity one level.
+By default (no ``-v``) the tool logs at ERROR level.
+The mapping is:

     .. code-block::

-        -v     = ERROR
+        (no -v) = ERROR
-        -vv    = WARNING
+        -v      = WARNING
-        -vvv   = INFO
+        -vv     = INFO
-        -vvvv  = DEBUG
+        -vvv    = DEBUG
-        -vvvvv = NOTSET
+        -vvvv   = NOTSET

-    Default is no logging.

 - ``--version``
     Displays the version of the `cellmaps_ppidownloader` program.